libmir/blog/_posts/2016-12-12-writing-efficient-numerical-code.md

 }
 ```

-So, this is most basic binarization, based on given threshold.
-Special part to care about, related
+So, this is a most basic binarization, based on given threshold.
+The call to [`byElement`](http://dlang.org/phobos/std_experimental_ndslice_selection.html#.byElement) inside `lockstep` is worth special attention - it returns element-wise iterable range.
-to `lockstep`, is that [`byElement`](http://dlang.org/phobos/std_experimental_ndslice_selection.html#.byElement)
-call on each input `Slice` - it returns element-wise iterable range.
 This range is really powerful - it
 works even with non-contiguous memory and multidimensional arrays.
 But because of the complexity of implementation
 which allows this, it can slow down performance considerably.